craigduncanlab/PyConMessenger/Documentation/NPGuide.md

 some variation of a 'print()' command (see below) can be used to output a datablock to HTML, but there are also block shortcuts that enable you to define a block of text which is both a data block (usually defined by d+ and d- end codes) and an instruction to send it to HTML in a particular form.
 See 'Shortcut Blocks' below.

+# All you need to start writing

 *Default paragraphs*

 Any text that is not in a data block, or uses a command or reserved prefix is treated as the default paragraph style/code (np).
+The text will be processed into HTML with the np class, and this np class is in the default CSS file with the project.

 Default paragraphs are in an essay style by default.
 You can change the default potions to make literature style indentation, or paragraph numbering.